Applications provided by Standards Australia Limited

 1.1.
 Connect, a portal for members of the public, current members of SA’s technical committees (Committee Members) and organisations which nominate Committee Members on SA’s technical committees (Nominating Organisations);

 1.2.
 Project Proposal Portal, a portal to submit and provide comments on standards development project proposals, provided via Salesforce.com;

 1.3.
 Public Comment, a portal to provide comments on draft standards and other publications;

 1.5.
-Standards Australia Academy (SA Academy), a knowledge-sharing portal for Committee Members, provided via Learning Seat Pty Ltd.
+Standards Australia Academy (SA Academy), a knowledge-sharing portal for Committee Members, provided via Learning Seat Pty Ltd; and

 Access to the SA Applications may be enabled via an access management solution, such as Single Sign On Portal Solution (SSO).

 - Legal agreement and representation.
 These Conditions form a legal agreement between a user of an SA Application (you) and Standards Australia.
-If you are accessing or using an SA Application on behalf of an organisation or entity, you represent that you have the legal authority to accept these Conditions on behalf of that organisation or entity.
+If you accessor use an SA Application on behalf of an organisation or entity, you represent that you have the legal authority to accept these Conditions on behalf of that organisation or entity.

 - Acceptance.
 By checking the box "I have read and accept the Conditions of Use" and clicking "Accept", or accessing or using the SA Application, you accept and agree to comply with the Conditions in their entirety.

 - Modification.
 Standards Australia may at any time, in its sole discretion, amend, vary or modify these Conditions without notice.
 Modifications to these Conditions will be effective immediately and any subsequent use by you of any SA Application will constitute your acceptance of the modifications and the then-current Conditions.